Snowsnaps

 Snowsnaps (Les Mini-Tuques, "The Mini Toques") is a Canadian animated television series.
 It is a preschool-aimed spinoff of the 2015 film Snowtime!
 (La Guerre des Tuques 3D), itself an animated remake of the 1984 live-action The Dog Who Stopped the War (La Guerre des Tuques) movie.
 Produced by Carpediem Film & TV in collaboration with the animation studio Singing Frog and broadcaster Corus Entertainment, the series premiered September 1, 2018 in Canada on Télétoon, La Chaîne Disney and Treehouse TV.

 Plot

-For Violet, Tomas, Sami and Kiki, every aspect of life is all about fun and games!
-There is nothing they like more than playing outside, especially in the snow on a winter’s day.
-Aged six, no task is too small to turn it into a game, no feat is off-limits to try as they seamlessly jump into role-playing to follow their wild imagination!
-Come meet these four friends who love to laugh and have fun!
+Violet, Tomas, Sami and Kiki are four six-year-old friends whose activities center on play and imagination, particularly outdoor activities such as playing in the snow.
+The characters frequently engage in role-play and imaginative games.